nchursin/apex-lightbulbs/README.md

 A VSCode plugin, an analogue of _Apex Intention Actions_ for Sublime Text 3.
 Adds quick actions for Salesforce Apex to VSCode such as adding getter, creating constructor, etc.

+# WORK IN PROGRESS!

+The plugin is not functional right now.
+We are working on as hard as we can, soon it will be available.

 ## Features

 1. Add getter